 A small stroke allows the engine to rev higher, and thus make more horsepower, so why would you want to increase the stroke?
 Well, horsepower isn’t everything.
 Increasing the stroke increases the torque an engine can make.
 Torque is a rotational force, and it propels your car forwards.

-Basically, the torque rating is what matters when you are just cruising around town.
-If your vehicle has a large amount of torque, you don’t have to rev it up very high to accelerate quickly.
+The torque rating is what matters when you are just cruising around town.
+If your vehicle has a tremendous amount of torque, you don’t have to rev it up very high to accelerate quickly.
 Why is that a good thing?
 Well, let’s assume you’re on the highway in 5th gear.
-If your vehicle doesn’t make lots of torque, you will have to downshift to pass the person in front of you.
-If your vehicle does make a lot of torque than you won’t need to downshift to pass the car in front of you.
+If your vehicle doesn’t make lots of torque, you will have to downshift to pass the person in front of you, if your vehicle does make a lot of torque than you won’t need to downshift to pass the car in front of you.

 For drag racers and street racers, this is great, as it allows them to get out of the hole quicker.
 For road racers, torque is a little bit less important since they are often high up in the RPMs where the engine makes its peak horsepower.